Ratings and reviews on Golf Advisor — why they matter, how to get them, how to improve them.

 They can choose to engage or not to engage.
 But the fact is we see the golf courses who do get involved really benefit.

 That attention to high-quality content has paid off in the metrics that matter most.
 “When we launched we had no presence in the search engine rankings,” Lowe said.
-“Today 70 percent of our traffic comes from search.
+“Today, a major percentage of our traffic comes from search.
 We rank extremely well for destinations and also really well for golf courses.
 That strong SEO presence not only is great for getting new customers, but also, once that golfer finds us, they use us as one of their stops.
 They look to us for advice.”

 There is no question that the ratings and reviews of your course on Golf Advisor matter.
 Fulford is blunt in explaining that fact to operators who may take a casual approach to customer reviews or ignore them altogether.